E Street (TV series): Theme and Titles

 This short style of opening lasted for the rest of the remaining 1990 episodes, and all of the 1991 and 1992 seasons, and was used until episode 368 – the final episode of the 1992 season.

 From episode 369, the first episode of the 1993 season, a new sequence following an aerial view of Eden Street with the E Street logo forming, and then various establishing shots of Westside with creator, writer, director and producer credits.
 The theme tune changed to a new mix of the previous theme but was of a noticeably softer arrangement.
 This style of music and credits lasted until the final episode.

 The regular cast were not included in the opening titles again and they were subsequently moved to the end credits.
 This sequence had the cast and production credits scrolling over an aerial shot of Westside during nighttime.
 There were a few different versions of the credits backdrop: one was of a sunset over Westside, another was a panning shot of the docks area in darkness.
 From the start of the 1993 season, a film of Westside during daytime debuted.
 The original Australian end credits contained several sponsorship credits that were removed from international broadcasts.

 As noted, different titles and a revised music soundtrack were used on the international versions of E Street.
 For example, Sky One episodes did not use the first theme tune at all, and the original music soundtrack was replaced with contemporary songs.
 Sky One episodes notably adopted the 1993 title sequence from episode 135 (aired in Australia in 1990) before reverting to the original short version when the series was moved to weekend hourly slots.
 This sequence was used on Sky's episodes from episode 252 through to episode 367.

 Awards

-E Street and the cast have won and been nominated for several Logies during the show's four-year run.
+E Street and the cast were nominated for and won several Logie Awards during the show's four-year run.